|Incomplete NPEP (after anal receptive with HIV+ guy) and Window Period for False Negative

 I applaud your efforts to be safe (condoms, monogamous partner, etc.).
 You do not need to test out to a year.
 The CDC guidelines for your situation (significant exposure to someone confirmed to be HIV infected) recommend testing at the three-month and six-month marks.

 Get Email Notifications When This Forum Updates or Subscribe With RSS

-- Odds Of Getting HIV Receptive Anal Sex With Condom
+- AIDS Infection Risk Receptive Anal Sex Without Condom

 - Receptive Anal Sex Without Condom Negative Elisa At 3 Months

 - Itchy Rash After Receptive Anal Sex Sign Of HIV AIDS

 - Is 1 Year Negative Window Period Conclusive?

 This forum is designed for educational purposes only, and experts are not rendering medical, mental health, legal or other professional advice or services.
 If you have or suspect you may have a medical, mental health, legal or other problem that requires advice, consult your own caregiver, attorney or other qualified professional.